ukri-excalibur/excalibur-tests/README.md

 ## Usage

-- All the below assumes the conda enviroment is activated:
+All the below assumes the conda environment has been activated:

       conda activate hpc-tests

+Firstly, run tests for one or more applications:

-- Install the required application - see the appropriate `apps/<application>/README.md` for help.
+- If necessary, install the required application - see the appropriate `apps/<application>/README.md` for help.

-- Run all tests for this applicatinon using something like:
+- Run all tests for this application using something like:

       cd hpc-tests
       reframe/bin/reframe -C reframe_config.py -c <application>/ --run --performance-report